RTQ07/claude-sonnet-integration/README.md

 ## What is `gpt4docstrings`?

-`gpt4docstrings` is a library that helps you to write docstrings for your Python code.
+This version of `gpt4docstrings` is a library that helps you to write docstrings for your Python code using Anthropic's Claude AI model.
 Select a path / paths where you want `gpt4docstrings` to be applied and wait for the results!!

 ![](images/usage.gif)